AquaROM: shape optimization pipeline for soft swimmers using parametric reduced order models

 To reduce the computational costs of FEM simulations, model order reduction techniques are widely used.
 In such cases, the use of a reduced order model (ROM) allows for faster simulations as it uses significantly less DoFs compared to the initial full order model (FOM).
 If properly chosen, the selected DoFs used in the ROM are the most significant for the modeling of the studied structure, and, therefore, the simulations remain accurate while being faster.
 In this context, different approaches can be followed to select a reduced order basis (ROB) that can correctly capture the deformation of the original nonlinear system.
 In addition, it is even possible to include parameters describing important characteristics of the considered mechanical structure in the ROM, resulting in a parametric reduced order model (PROM).
 The key advantage of a PROM is that it only needs to be constructed once and remains valid for multiple, small variations in the system's parameters.

-Building on our recent work using a tensorial approach to express internal nonlinear forces in PROMs~\citep{Marconi2021AExpansion,Marconi2020,Saccani2022}, we expand this method to reduce other (external) nonlinear forces that are relevant for the systems we study in this paper.
-A crucial advantage of this tensorial approach is the fact that analytical gradients can be computed in the ROB, allowing gradient-based optimization.
-In this work, we leverage this approach to obtain well-structured analytical expressions of the various nonlinear forces acting on our system and embed their analytical gradients in a novel optimization pipeline.
-Because the nonlinear forces we consider show considerable diversity in their mathematical structure, we aim at providing a pipeline that can easily be adapted to other case-specific nonlinear forces.
+\MD{Building on this particularity, which enables gradient computation, we propose a methodology for embedding nonlinear internal and external forces into a PROM and to exploit its analytical gradients to perform design optimization.} Building on our recent work using a tensorial approach to express internal nonlinear forces in PROMs~\citep{Marconi2021AExpansion,Marconi2020,Saccani2022}, we expand this method to reduce other (external) nonlinear forces that are relevant for the systems we study in this paper. \MD{We} leverage this approach to obtain well-structured analytical expressions of the various nonlinear forces acting on our system and embed their analytical gradients in a novel optimization pipeline.
+Because the nonlinear forces we consider show considerable diversity in their mathematical structure, we aim at providing a \MD{general} pipeline that can easily be adapted to other case-specific nonlinear forces.